The periodicity conjecture for pairs of Dynkin diagrams: Cluster combinatorics from Calabi-Yau triangulated categories

 considered as an element of $K_0(\ct)$ does not depend on the choice of this triangle. \end{lemma} In the situation of the lemma, we define the {\em index $\ind_T(L)$ of $L$} as the element $[T_0]-[T_1]$ of $K_0(\ct)$.

-\begin{theorem}[ {\cite{DehyKeller08}}] \begin{itemize} \item[a)] Two rigid objects are isomorphic iff their indices are equal. \item[b)] The indices of the indecomposable summands of a cluster-tilting object form a basis of $K_0(\ct)$.
-In particular, all cluster-tilting objects have the same number of pairwise non isomorphic indecomposable summands. \item[c)] In the situation of Lemma~\ref{lemma:exchange-triangles}, if $T'=\mu_1(T)$ and $L$ is an object of $\cc$, we have
+\begin{theorem}[ {\cite{DehyKeller08}}] \begin{itemize} \item[a)] Two rigid objects are isomorphic iff their indices are equal. \item[b)] The indices of the indecomposable summands of a cluster tilting object form a basis of $K_0(\ct)$.
+In particular, all cluster tilting objects have the same number of pairwise non isomorphic indecomposable summands. \item[c)] In the situation of Lemma~\ref{lemma:exchange-triangles}, if $T'=\mu_1(T)$ and $L$ is an object of $\cc$, we have

 where $\phi_\pm$ are the linear automorphisms of $K_0(\ct)$ which fix all classes of indecomposable factors of $T$ not isomorphic to $T_1$ and send the class of $T_1$ to

 \end{itemize} \end{theorem}